Ixcatl/fables_novasophonia/docs/core/equipment.rst

          - Back
          - Light
          - 80☼
          - A backpack can hold 3 items independent of the Belt, negating 1 effective Bulk from each.
 Up to 3 Light items may be carried in one item's space instead.
 These slots do not count as Belt slots and incur drawing/stowing penalties for contained items.
-Other varieties of personal storage exist, such as the *knapsack*, which only carries 2 items but costs 40☼, or the *rucksack*, which carries 2 items and gives +2 Belt slots, but is 120☼ and weighs 1 Bulk.
+Other varieties of personal storage exist, such as the *knapsack*, which only carries 2 items but costs 40☼, or the *rucksack*, which carries 2 items and gives +1 Belt slot, but costs 100☼.
        * - Hauling Frame
          - Uncommon
          - Back\*
          - 1
          - 100☼
-         - A hauling frame can be worn under any variety of backpack.
+         - Worn by frequent flyers to carry their camp supplies, a hauling frame can be worn under any variety of backpack.
 With its many straps and supports, the frame provides +2 Belt slots.
        * - Saddle
          - Common
          - Back